Saltford Environment Group

 The evidence of Roman settlement and dwelling houses of various types and sizes on the eastern side of Somerset and in particular north east Somerset including the city of Bath, is considerable.

-Evidence suggests that at least one if not two or more Roman villas or dwellings associated with farms once existed within the current Saltford parish boundary, hence our geophysics survey work in 2015 and 2016 to locate the villa/dwelling on the south side of Saltford which has revealed a large building (possibly a villa).
+Evidence suggests that at least one if not two or more Roman villas or dwellings associated with farms once existed within the current Saltford parish boundary, hence our geophysics survey work in 2015 and 2016 to locate the villa/dwelling on the south side of Saltford which has revealed a large building (possibly at one time a villa or a large farm building or series of buildings).
+We carried out an exploratory excavation dig in 2018 and the results are published below.

 The remains of Roman villas had previously been discovered either side of Saltford:-

-The discovery of numerous Roman artefacts as shown here in our Online Museum provides strong evidence of Roman habitation, and thus dwellings, in Saltford.
-An objective of SEG's history project has been to find the location of one or more of those dwellings to help tell the story of Roman life here in Saltford during the Roman occupation of Britain (43 - 430 AD).
+The discovery of numerous Roman artefacts including two stone coffins as shown here in our Online Museum provides strong evidence of Roman habitation in Saltford.
+An objective of SEG's history project has been to find the location of one or more Roman buildings to help tell the story of Roman life here in Saltford during the Roman occupation of Britain (43 - 430 AD).

 In 1949, the year after the Roman stone coffin was found in 1948 complete with the skeleton of a young man in a field on the south side of Saltford, some trial trenches were dug to determine whether there was any other evidence of Roman occupation.
 The excavations unearthed pottery fragments, coins, nails and utensils as well as 'oyster shells too numerous to record'.
 There was a suggestion that there may have been a road in this location, but whether this was of Roman origin was not known.

-Our search for the Roman building on the south side of Saltford
+Our search for a Roman building (or farm) on the south side of Saltford

-In October/November 2015 Bath and Camerton Archaeological Society (BACAS) supported by volunteers from SEG carried out a geophysics survey for a significant section of the Roman coffin field on the south side of Saltford.
+In October/November 2015 Bath and Camerton Archaeological Society (BACAS, since renamed as Bath and Counties Archaeological Society) supported by volunteers from SEG carried out a geophysics survey for a significant section of the Roman coffin field on the south side of Saltford.
 The available time in 2015 was a major constraint so the geophysics survey was completed the following year over 4.5 days in early November 2016.

 The survey reports from the 2015 and 2016 surveys can be downloaded at the end of this entry.